openpreserve/scape/pt-mapred/README.md

 Again, an input parameter `input` and an output parameter `output` needs to be defined in the correspondent sections of `do-fancy-file-stuff`.

+**Don't use the character '_' (underscore) in toolspec, action or key names.
+It is allowed to use it in values within quotes.**

 #### File redirection and piping

 As an _action_'s command may be reading from standard input and/or writing to standard output, a _stdin_ and/or _stdout_ section should be defined for the _action_.
 From the CL's perspective these properties are mapped by the `>` character.
 For example: